wyxhhh/RFSSD-master/README.md

 medium (M: next 40%); large (L: next 20%); extra-large (XL: next 10%).
 Finally, we write this feature into the object attributes.

 ### Modification of SSD
-We add DS_module1, DS_module2, DS_module3 to perform down-sampling operation and combine the bottom-up scheme and top-down scheme with the original structure.
+We add DS_module1, DS_module2, DS_module3 for down-sampling operation, ConvBlock for typical $3 \times 3$ conv. and combine the bottom-up scheme and top-down scheme with the original structure.
+The network structure are shown in our report.